SheffieldChemoinformatics/reduced_graph_visualisation/README.md

 # README for Reduced Graph Lead Optimisation Tool

-This repository contains the implementation and dataset for our paper ""
+This repository contains the implementation and dataset for our paper "Visualising Lead Optimisation Series Using Reduced Graphs"

 ## Code